 Postgraduate orientation is over, but we're still here to point you in the right direction when you need help.

 Find out where to go and who to talk to when you need support or advice in this handy downloadable guide.

 Stay informed with Postgrad News

-Postgrad News is a fortnightly e-newsletter for all current postgraduate students.
-It keeps you up-to-date with the the development opportunities, events, news, information and resources that could really make a difference to your postgraduate experience.
+Postgrad News and Postgrad News: Doctoral edition are fortnightly newsletters for current postgraduates and current doctoral candidates.
+They keeps you up-to-date with the development opportunities, events, news, information and resources that could really make a difference to your postgrad or PhD experience.

 To sign up, send us an email from your student email account and let us know your ID or level of study.